cstrab/spreadsheet-db/README.md

 Sample Data:
 - Sample data is provided in the spreadsheet-db/setup/data folder
+    - Notes:
-    - Note: Data must be in .xlsx format and headers must match what is defined in the schema.json file
+        - Data must be in .xlsx format and headers must match table columns that are defined in the schema.json file

 # Roadmap